chaitusai14/Web-Scraping-Football-Match-Data-with-Selenium/README.md

    pip install selenium
    ```
 3. **ChromeDriver**:
-   - Download the correct version of ChromeDriver that matches your version of Chrome from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+   - Download the correct version of ChromeDriver that matches your version of Chrome.
    - Ensure the path to the ChromeDriver executable is correctly set in the script.

 4. **Pandas**: Install Pandas using pip: